-The various standard wiring options are shown below.
+The various standard wiring options are shown in figure 2.
 Your WPH series controller will arrive from the factory prewired or ready for hardwiring.
-Depending on your configuration of controller options, you may be required to hardwire some or all of the output devices.
-Refer to figures 2, 3 and 4 for circuit board layout and wiring.
+Depending on your configuration of controller options, you may be required to hardwire some or all of the input/output devices.
+Refer to figures 3 and 4 for circuit board layout and wiring.

-Note: When wiring the optional 4-20 mA output or a remote flow switch, it is advisable to use stranded, shielded, twisted pair wire between 22-26 AWG.
-Shield should be terminated at the controller ground stud (see figure 4).
+Note: when wiring the optional 4-20 mA output or a remote interlock switch, it is advisable to use stranded, twisted, shield pair wire between 22-26 AWG.
+Shield should be terminated at the controller ground stud (see figures 3 and 4).

+CAUTION

-CAUTION!
-There are live circuits inside the controller even when the power switch on the front panel is in the OFF position!
+- There are live circuits inside the controller even when the power switch on the front panel is in 1. the OFF position!
 The front panel must never be opened before power to the controller is REMOVED!

 If your controller is prewired, it is supplied with a 8 foot, 18 AWG power cord with USA style plug.
-A tool (#1 phillips driver) is required to open the front panel.
+A tool (#1 Phillips driver) is required to open the front panel.

-CAUTION!
-When mounting the controller, make sure there is clear access to the disconnecting device!

-CAUTION!
-The electrical installation of the controller must be done by trained personnel only and conform to all applicable National, State and Local codes!
+- 2. When mounting the controller, make sure there is clear access to the disconnecting device! - 3.
+The electrical installation of the controller must be done by trained personnel only and conform to all applicable National, State and Local codes! - 4.

-CAUTION!
 Proper grounding of this product is required.
-Any attempt to bypass the grounding will compromise the safety of persons and property.
+Any attempt to bypass the grounding will compromise the safety of persons and property. - 5.

-CAUTION!
 Operating this product in a manner not specified by Walchem may impair the protection provided by the equipment.

-Figure 2 Conduit/Wiring Options
+Figure 2b WPH420 Conduit Wiring

-Figure 3 Wiring to WEL pH/ORP Electrode Housing
+Figure 3a Wiring to WEL pH/ORP Electrode Housing